Your privacy is important to us

 – ensure that the rights of individuals about whom the personal data is held can be fully exercised under the appropriate legislation;

 – take the appropriate technical and organisational security measures to safeguard personal data;

 – ensure that personal data is not transferred abroad without suitable safeguards.

-As data processors we not only meet the legislative requirements as set out under the Data Protection Act 1998 (DPA); the Privacy and Electronic Communications Regulations (PECR) and the General Data Protection Regulation (GDPR) but we always seek to meet and where possible, exceed what people would reasonably expect of us with regard to their personal data.
+As data controllers we not only meet the legislative requirements as set out under the Data Protection Act 2018 (DPA); the Privacy and Electronic Communications Regulations (PECR) and the General Data Protection Regulation (GDPR) but we always seek to meet and where possible, exceed what people would reasonably expect of us with regard to their personal data.

 Hope and Homes for Children is a charitable company limited by guarantee Company number: 4193179

 You can contact us at any time to discuss our privacy notice; update the information we hold about you, request or opt out of receiving marketing and fundraising communications from us or change the way we process your information by:

 Supporter Care, FREEPOST RTKX-TYLS-JHHB, Hope and Homes for Children, East Clyffe Farm Barn, Salisbury Road, Steeple Langford, Salisbury, SP3 4BF

 To request to access the information we hold about you (see ‘Your rights’ section at the end of this document) please complete a Subject access request form and send to us using the email or postal details above.

 If you would like to make a complaint about the way we use or have used your information please read our complaints process which can be found here and contact us using the details above.